julienroyd/Papernotes/notes/AdversarialPolicyGradientforAlternatingMarkovGames/AdversarialPolicyGradientforAlternatingMarkovGames.md

 3. For each episode, run *k* rollouts starting from its sampled (s,a) pair, and save the minimal return *w* from those rollouts
 4. Use *w* as critic value-estimation for this (s,a) pair

-*Note:* The authors suggest using the minimum instead of mean only for AMG and do not metion that this could be helpful for regular MDP.
+*Note:* The authors suggest using the minimum instead of mean for AMG only and do not mention that this could be helpful in regular MDPs.

 ### Other interesting notions